RadioactivePotato/Bookmarklet/README.md

 3. Delete everything in the url box
 4. Paste in the code.

+Note: I do not own any of the codes, I just put it together for easier access.

 # --Useful Bookmarklets--

 - ## AutoClicker - Click where you want, and it will click automaticly. it clicks 100 times every second (100cps).
 (Works on some website)